 What's a Disability Insurance Benefit Period?

 Insured: The insured is the person or organization covered under the insurance policy.
-They are typically the owner of the insurance policy and pay for the premiums but not in every case.
+They are typically the owner of the insurance policy and pay the premiums, but not in every case.

 Insurer: The insurer is the entity (typically an insurance company) that is providing the insurance coverage or policy to the insured.

-It is best to discuss further details with a professional, your independent insurance agent.
+It is best to discuss further details with your independent insurance agent.
 They can help you pick the right plan for you.

 What Is the Elimination Period for Disability Insurance?